jundalisay/sp/content/en/research/sarkar/idea/chapter-01e.md

 In physiology, this is called “navel breathing” (nábhishvása).

-When samána loses its vitality, all the 3 váyus – práńa, apána and samána – are transformed into one and strike udána.
+**When samána loses its vitality, all the 3 váyus – práńa, apána and samána – are transformed into one and strike udána.**

-- When udána loses its separate identity, vyána also comes in contact with their collective force
+When udána loses its separate identity, vyána also comes in contact with their collective force.
 - All the internal váyus <!-- associated into --> becomes one

-- These move throughout the physical body with great force and strike at every delicate point for an outlet.
+These move throughout the physical body with great force and strike at every delicate point for an outlet.
 - The combined váyus pass out of the physical structure
 - They take with them <!-- , and with their passing away from the physical structure --> all the external váyus, except dhanaiṋjaya.